gwu-libraries/gw-sufia/README.md

         % openssl req -new -key server.key -out server.csr *this _may_ require sudo; try first without Create a self a signed certificate *Should not be used in production deployments*
         % openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt

 * Start your thin server

         % cd ..
         % thin start -p <port number> --ssl --ssl-key-file .ssl/server.key --ssl-cert-file .ssl/server.crt

 * Verify that it's running

         % rails s -p <port number>

   And browse to the URL

+### Next: Full-text indexing

+Use the following rake task to pull the necessary extraction jars into the app:

+        % rake sufia:jetty:config

+Sufia should handle everything else for you.

 ### Next: Google Analytics